toggenation/cakephp5-with-auth-plugins/README.md

 # CakePHP 5

-This repo is the result of following the CMS Tutorial at
+This repo is the result of loosely following the CMS Tutorial at

 https://book.cakephp.org/5/en/tutorials-and-examples/cms/installation.html